delvtech/drift/README.md

 #### Write Operations

-If Drift was initialized with a wallet client, you can perform write operations:
+If Drift was initialized with a signer, you can perform write operations:

 ```typescript
 const txHash = await drift.write({